Complex Carbohydrates and Hair Health

 Why are Carbohydrates Important for Hair?

-Your body breaks down carbohydrates and converts them into energy.
+Carbohydrates are imperative for optimum hair health.
+Your body breaks them down and converts them into energy.
 They are absorbed quickly into your bloodstream and shuttled around your body for fuel and repair.
-Among other things, carbohydrates are used to convert protein into the cells that form your hair.
+Among other things, carbohydrates are used to provide energy to convert protein into the cells that form your hair.

-Carbohydrates are important because they provide energy — and since hair cells are the second fastest-growing cells in your body, they need a lot of energy to grow.
-However, because hair is a non-essential tissue, its needs are not prioritised.
-A deficit of carbohydrates is likely to show up first in the form of excessive hair shedding.
+Since hair cells are the second fastest-dividing cells in your body, they need a lot of energy to grow.
+However, because hair is considered a non-essential tissue, its needs are not prioritised, therefore a deficit of carbohydrates is likely to show up first in the form of excessive hair shedding.

 If your diet lacks carbohydrates, your body may also start to convert stored proteins, like muscle, into energy.
 This can be taxing on your kidneys and liver, and can cause various problems, including hair loss.